 Talk to your healthcare provider about what you can expect after your surgery.
 You

-may have a lot of pain after your procedure, but pain medicine may help ease your
+may have a lot of pain after your procedure, but pain medicine may help.
+You should

-pain.
-You should be able to resume your normal diet fairly quickly.
-You will probably
+be able to resume your normal diet fairly quickly.
+You will probably have an imaging

-Talk with your healthcare provider about how you can move your leg and whether it’s
+Talk with your surgeon about how you can move your leg and whether it’s OK to put

-OK to put weight on it.
+weight on it.
 This will depend on the type of injury you have.
-You may need
+Follow all your surgeon's

-carefully.
-You might need to take blood-thinner medicine to prevent blood clots for
+instructions carefully.
+You might need to take blood thinner medicine to prevent blood

-a while after your surgery.
-Your healthcare provider might not want you to take certain
+clots for a while after your surgery.
+Your surgeon might not want you to take certain

 over-the-counter medicines for pain.
 Some of these can interfere with bone healing.

 You might have some fluid draining from your incision.
 This is normal.
-Let your healthcare
+Let your surgeon

-provider know right away if you see an increase in redness, swelling, or draining
+know right away if you see an increase in redness, swelling, or draining from your

-from your incision, a high fever, chills, or severe pain.
-Also, let him or her know
+incision, a high fever, chills, or severe pain.
+Also, let them know about any loss

 Make sure to keep all of your follow-up appointments.
 You may need to have your stitches